Modified Rankin Scale (mRS)

 You can tweak the questions to ascertain if they can do these things but require the aid of something or someone or if they can't do certain things at all.

+Ask them about other activities they do that are not necessarily activities of daily living, such as their hobbies and recreational activities.
 If they have difficulty communicating, you may have a caregiver or companion who supports them daily to help them answer for you.

 How to score the Modified Rankin Scale (mRS)

-The Modified Rankin Scale (mRS) is easy to score because you don’t really need to calculate anything.
-The score options are already set and you only have to pick one out of seven possible scores.
+The Modified Rankin Scale (mRS) is easy to score because you don't need to calculate anything.
+The score options are already set, and you only have to pick one out of seven possible scores.
 The scores also have set descriptions, so you will know where your patient falls based on your interview with them.

-Here are the options:
+Here are the modified Rankin score options:

 • 0 = The patient has no symptoms at all.